 Chamonix is located at an altitude of 1035m a.s.l.

-Chamonix Old Town Center
+Chamonix Old Town

-Weโll start exploring the area from the bottom, the Chamonix Old Town Centre, which is located in a valley, at the foot of Mont Blanc, between the peaks of the Aiguilles Rouges and Aiguille du Midi mountains.
-The town boasts a typical alpine charm, at times intertwined with modern buildings.
-Your main points of interest in Chamonix Old Town should be:
+One of the best things to do in Chamonix, no matter the season, is to stroll among its charming and colorful old town.
+It’s located in a valley, at the foot of Mont Blanc, between the peaks of the Aiguilles Rouges and Aiguille du Midi mountains.
+The old town boasts a typical alpine charm, at times intertwined with modern buildings.
+Take your time, get lost among the streets, and just enjoy the colorful streets of Chamonix and mind-blowing mountain views at every step.

-- Rue du Docteur Paccard & Place Balmat โ Chamonixโs main street and square, full of outdoor sports shops, fashion boutiques, stylish traditional restaurants, and many quaint buildings
+- Rue du Docteur Paccard & Place Balmat – Chamonix’s main street and square, full of outdoor sports shops, fashion boutiques, stylish traditional restaurants, and many quaint buildings

-Aiguille du Midi Chamonix Cable Car
+Aiguille du Midi Cable Car

 Aiguille du Midi is a 3842m tall mountain in the French Alps that can easily be accessed by cable car.
 In just 20 minutes, the Aiguille du Midi cable car will take you from the Chamonix center to the high mountains, to the closest point you can get near the summit of Mont Blanc without hiking.
 This number one Chamonix attraction gives you an incredible possibility to take a close look at Mont Blanc, by standing literally right in front of it.
-So if you have the chance to take advantage of this amazing opportunity, donโt hesitate, itโs totally worth every penny.
+So if you have the chance to take advantage of this amazing opportunity, don’t hesitate, it’s totally worth every penny.

 The ride from Chamonix to the Aiguille du Midi consists of two parts.
-The first part of the ride starts in Chamonix center and just in a few minutes reaches the Plan de lโAiguille, at 2310m a.s.l, Then, after a short break, the ride continues right up to the summit of the Aiguille du Midi (3842m).
+The first part of the ride starts in Chamonix center and just in a few minutes reaches the Plan de l’Aiguille, at 2310m a.s.l, Then, after a short break, the ride continues right up to the summit of the Aiguille du Midi (3842m).

-Aiguille du Midi
+Aiguille du Midi Summit

 Return to Chamonix

-You can return to Chamonix the same way โ by cable car.
-On the way down (or up) we advise you to take a longer stop at Plan de lโAiguille.
+You can return to Chamonix the same way – by cable car.
+On the way down (or up) we advise you to take a longer stop at Plan de l’Aiguille.
 There you can sit on a stone or grass, have a picnic, and simply enjoy the views.
 You can also take a quick hike to Lac Bleu, the blue lake.
-Itโs only 1km from the Plan lโAiguille cable car station.
-If youโre up to it you can also walk down to Chamonix from the middle cable car station, just follow the signs.
+It’s only 1km from the Plan l’Aiguille cable car station.
+If you’re up to it you can also walk down to Chamonix from the middle cable car station, just follow the signs.

-Aiguille du Midi practical information:
+Aiguille du Midi practical information

 - Bring warm clothes, sunglasses, and sun cream